 Refugees and people seeking asylum detained by our government are also vulnerable as they are detained without any end date.

-The negative physical and mental health of holding people in indefinite detention – many of whom have experienced trauma from fleeing war or oppression – have been well-documented.
+The negative physical and mental health of holding people in indefinite detention – many of whom have experienced trauma from fleeing war or oppression – has been well-documented.

 During COVID-19 lockdown, we had a tiny glimpse of what this is like.
 Many Victorians experienced mental health impacts, even though our timelines and process for resuming normal lives were constantly defined and explained to us.